open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 1. Recipient chooses the CDOC2 Container to be decrypted and specifies the target filename and path for the files.
 2. Client verifies that the header does not exceed the size limit defined by the specification.
-3. Recipient enters their personal identification number and chooses an eID authentication method that corresponds to a Recipient record in the header.
+3. Recipient enters their personal identification number and chooses an eID authentication method.
 4. Client sends the correct CDOC2 Capsule Server the transaction code for each server capsule share and receives a nonce from each server.
-5. Client uses the nonce to calculate an authentication hash for each CSS.
+5. Client uses the calculates an authentication hash.
-6. Client forwards Recipient to the authentication page.
-Recipient initiates authentication.
+6. Client shows Recipient an authentication form with input options specific to the authentication service (e.g., phone number input field, QR code scanning option).
+The Recipient initiates authentication using one of the options.
-7. Authentication proxy (a server component that acts a responsible party) initiates authentication with the authentication provider and provides the authentication hash as a request parameter to be signed during authentication.
+7. Authentication proxy initiates authentication with the authentication service and provides the authentication hash as a request parameter to be signed during authentication.
 **_NOTE:_** In case of Smart-ID, using the document number RP API endpoint with the correct document number would ensure that the correct Smart-ID account will be used.
 The document number could be from `KeyLabel`.
 8. Recipient completes the authentication using their eID means which also creates a signature on the authentication hash with authentication key pair.
 9. Client reads Recipient certificate from the authentication response.
-10. Client verifies that the container has a record with the same Recipient certificate.
+10. Client verifies that the container has a Recipient record with the same Recipient ID (personal identification number).
 11. Client constructs server-specific authentication tickets and sends one to each CSS.
 Each CSS validates the received authentication ticket.
 12. Client receives the server capsule share from each CCS.
 13. Client combines the shares into a full secret and derives the KEK.
 Client uses the key material to decrypt the encrypted archive in the CDOC2 container and calculate HMAC to validate the integrity of the container.